digitallinguistics/data-explorer/.github/CONTRIBUTING.md

 Oxalis has both unit and integration tests.
 Unit tests are written in [Chai] + [Mocha], and integration tests are written using [Cypress].

-- Unit tests are run with `npm run unit`.
+- Unit tests are run with `npm run unit-tests`.
 - Integration tests are run with `npm run cypress`.
 This will start a server and open the Cypress test runner.
 - All tests can be run with `npm test`.